 If you are a nursery school you may want to write a post about what your child can expect on their first day.

 Speak directly to your ideal reader, and then make it clear what you would like them to do next – subscribe to your newsletter, tweet the post… decide on one thing you would like them to do and ask them to do it.

 Remember, you may be looking to make a sale but they are looking to get to know you and they are looking to see if they like you and like your style.
 The more they like you, the more they will want to engage with you ie tweet your posts, write comments and share what you write.
 As they get to know you then they are in a position to become a customer.

 Back at the beginning of this post I mention SEO, there are things you can do to your blog to help the SEO.
-If you don’t have a premium theme that is SEO ready, consider adding the All in One SEO plugin. (or get in touch and we can work out an upgrade deal)
+If you don’t have a premium theme that is SEO ready, consider adding the WordPress SEo plugin by Yoast (or get in touch and we can work out an upgrade deal)

 Tweak your settings.

 Instead of having your URL say www.myblog.com/p12

 This simple change increased a client’s blog traffic by 35% in three weeks, Google sent more targeted traffic.

 Go to settings

 Hanging out where your ideal readers hang out